Benji377/Benji377/README.md

 - 👋 Hi, I’m Benji
 - 👀 I’m interested in AI, Robotics, Android development, Automation and Scripting (I sometimes also do web and game development)
 - 🌱 I’m currently learning Java, Python, C, C++ and Javascript, altough my favorites are definitely Javascript and Python
-- 💞️ I’m looking to collaborate with you on my newest Project: SocyMusic!
+- 💞️ I’m looking to collaborate with you on my newest Project: OpenMusic!
 - 📫 How to reach me: [Twitter](https://twitter.com/Benben377), [Youtube](https://www.youtube.com/channel/UCgkbKNjZCFy9EiToD5MK4Og) or [Email](mailto:demetzbenjamin@duck.com)
 - ⚜️ Bucketlist (Projects I want to create somewhere in the future):
   - Voice simulator: Simulate the voice you actually hear in your head (which is different from the one the others hear)